-Other Texts: Please note that all additional reading will be posted on Bb; you are NOT required to buy either of these books.
-Students interested in additional in depth reading may find these texts particularly interesting.
-Behavioral Neurobiology: The Cellular Organization of Natural Behavior, Thomas J. Carew, Sinauer Publishing Behavioral Endocrinology, Jill Becker, S. Breedloves and D. Crew, MIT Press.
+Other Texts: Students interested in reading additional in depth reading may find these texts particularly interesting.
+Please note that all additional reading will be posted on Bb; you are NOT required to buy either of these books.

+Behavioral Neurobiology: The Cellular Organization of Natural Behavior, Thomas J. Carew, Sinauer Publishing

+Behavioral Endocrinology, Jill Becker, S. Breedloves and D. Crew, MIT Press.

-Course Format: The material in this course will be presented through a combination of assigned readings from the text, class lectures, in-class discussions, and demonstrations.
+Course Format: The goal of this course is to familiarize you with basic concepts in Behavioral neuroendocrinology as well as with current findings in hormone-behavior interactions.
+In addition, we will work to enhance scientific thinking, critical reasoning and self-study skills through frequent discussions and different assignments.
+The material in this course will be presented through a combination of assigned readings from the text, class lectures, in-class discussions, and demonstrations.
 Lecture material and readings will have some overlap, but will not be replications of each other; some lecture material will not be covered in the readings and vice versa.
 Each of the non-lecture parts of the course (discussions, papers, presentations, etc.) are designed to reinforce ideas and augment concepts presented in lectures.
-Questions are encouraged in all parts of the course and students are welcome to stop by my office for questions and/or discussions during my office hours or for additional appointments.
+Questions are encouraged in all parts of the course and students are welcome to stop by my office for my office and/or discussions during hours or for additional appointments.
 Questions/clarifications via emails are also encouraged at all times.
 It is my hope that by the end of this course you will have a new appreciation for how your body physiology mediates your interactions with the world (and how the environment, in turn, influences your behavior).
 This is a fast paced class and you should plan on scheduling regular intervals of time for studying/assignments outside of class.